sveljko/sveljko.github.io/_posts/2018-04-21-real_time_primer.md

 a stack "inside" the string.

-A nice point here is that, on most systems, there is some reasonable limit on how much chars is there in a file-path, at most.
+A nice point here is that, on most systems, there is some reasonable limit on how much chars can there be in a file-path, at most.
 Sure, we all have cursed some SW that can't handle paths longer than 260 characters, thus can't copy some backups that accumulate such long paths.
 But, in general, it's not reasonable to expect a user to type such long paths or use them in any meaningful way.
 So, there is some